mozilla-l10n/styleguides/Arabic_ar/README.md

 ## Introduction

-This style guide is intended for translators working on Swahili Mozilla projects.
+This style guide is intended for translators working on Arabic Mozilla projects.
 It provides in-depth information about the quality standards expected by Mozilla for the translation of all product components.
 All translators should read this guide before commencing any translation work.

 This guide addresses general translation issues and specifies certain rules of style and usage specific to your language.
 It should be used as a guideline to avoid common typographic errors, and to maintain consistent terminology and writing style across a project’s components and indeed a product range.
 The guide should be used in conjunction with the current and previous product-specific glossaries, glossaries of other products of a product range, and the industry standard platform-specific glossaries, such as those provided by Microsoft.